Is your high cholesterol genetic?

 It is important that you first understand your risk of inherited cardiovascular disease so that you can better manage it throughout your lifetime.
-And to understand your risk, screening and diagnosis are imperative.

 Knowing that your LDL cholesterol is high is a good start, but there is a lot more that goes into assessing your heart health.
 It’s important to look at your whole lipid panel including your triglycerides and HDL.
 In adults, triglycerides should be below 150 mg/dL.
 If they are elevated consider increasing your exercise, cutting down on alcohol when necessary, and restricting simple carbohydrates like cookies, cakes, ice cream, white rice, and white bread.
 As for HDL (also known as the good cholesterol) men’s levels should be above 40 mg/dL and women’s above 50 mg/dL.
 Low levels may be genetic, but there are some lifestyle measures that can improve HDL.
 You can consider increasing exercise, weight loss or quitting smoking.

 You also want to think about whether you have other heart disease risk factors.
 The more risk factors the greater the cardiac risk.
 So, make sure you know your blood sugar level and your blood pressure numbers.
 Exercise regularly, eat a well-balanced diet and maintain an ideal body weight.

 Also consider how long your LDL has been elevated.
 If you have genetically high LDL cholesterol, that’s different from gaining weight and having your LDL increase.
 With genetically high cholesterol, your level has been high since birth, so your heart (and other arteries) has been exposed to high cholesterol for a very long time.
 People who have genetically high LDL are at higher risk for early heart disease than people whose LDL increased later in life.

 Finally, if you have high LDL cholesterol, it is also important for you to have your Lipoprotein(a) measured.